DeflectoMC/Multiplayer-Possible/README.md

 Puts control in server owners' hands:

-- You don't buy anything
+- You don't have to buy anything
 - You choose how much RAM your server gets
 - You choose your max player count
 - You retain control over your server's files